cleverwise/cya/README.md

 1) Open the following file in your text editor /home/cya/cya.conf
 2) Add or edit the following variable

-BACKUP_DIRECTORIES=””
+BACKUP_DIRECTORIES=""

 Now between the quotes add the directories separated by a space.
+Note: If a directory contains a space use backslashblackslash or \\ before the space.

 Example:

-BACKUP_DIRECTORIES=”/tmp/ /important/ /myfiles/configuration/”
+BACKUP_DIRECTORIES="/tmp/ /important/ /myfiles/configuration/"

+or

+BACKUP_DIRECTORIES="/my\\ directory\\ with\\ spaces/\"

 3) Once completed save and close file.
 You may verify by running the following command:

 shell> cya directories

-#### Exclude Subdirectories
+#### Exclude Subdirectories And/Or Files

 1) Open the following file in your text editor /home/cya/cya.conf
 2) Now simply type EXCLUDE (all uppercase) then underscore then parent directory with slashes and between quotes add children directories separated by a space.
 IMPORTANT: Subdirectories should NOT include the parent directory.
 NO FORWARD SLASHES FOR CHILDREN DIRECTORIES!

 Example:

-Let’s say we want to exclude /var/tmp/ and /var/logs/ which are inside /var/, obviously.
+Let's say we want to exclude /var/tmp/ and /var/logs/ and /var/log/syslog (a file) which are inside /var/, obviously

-EXCLUDE_/var/=”tmp/ logs/”
+EXCLUDE_/var/="tmp/ logs/ log/syslog"

 You simply repeat for additional directories with EXCLUDE_/dir/ one per line.
+Note: If a directory contains a space use blashslash or \ before space in EXCLUDE and use backslashblackslash or \\ before the space when working between the quotes.

 Example:

-EXCLUDE_/etc/=”logs/ conf/”
-EXCLUDE_/var/=”tmp/ logs/”
+EXCLUDE_/etc/="logs/ conf/"
+EXCLUDE_/var/="tmp/ logs/"
+EXCLUDE_/var/="my\\ directory\\ with\\ spaces/" EXCLUDE_/custom\ directory\ spaces/="logs/"

 3) Once completed save and close file.